mpaperno/WASimCommander/README.md

     - Registered events can be executed "natively" via _WASim API_ by simply sending a short command with the saved event ID.
     - Saved events can also be named and executed via standard SimConnect commands `SimConnect_MapClientEventToSimEvent(id, "event_name")` and `SimConnect_TransmitClientEvent(id)`.
     - Event names can be completely custom (including a `.` (period) as per SimConnect convention), or derive from the connected Client's name (to ensure uniqueness).
-- **Send Simulator "Key Events"** directly by ID (instead of going through the SimConnect mapping process or executing calculator code).
+- **Send Simulator "Key Events"** directly by ID or name (instead of going through the SimConnect mapping process or executing calculator code).
 Much more efficient than the other methods.
+    - **New in v1.1.0:** Send Key Events with up to 5 values (like the new `SimConnect_TransmitClientEvent_EX1()`).
 - **Remote Logging**: Log messages (errors, warnings, debug, etc) can optionally be sent to the Client, with specific minimum level (eg. only warnings and errros).
 - **Ping** the Server to check that the WASM module is installed and running before trying to connect or use its features.